What is the UK Fiancé Visa?

 In some circumstances, if your partner has humanitarian protection such as Refuge Status, he or she may further be able to sponsor your application.

-If you are unsure if your partner surpasses this criterion in order to sponsor you, get in touch with us to see which steps you can take to make your dream a reality.
+If you are unsure if your partner meets the requirements for Fiances Visas, get in touch with us to see which steps you can take to make your dream a reality.
 Our contact number is 0121 667 6530.

 Once you apply for a Fiance Visa and submit your application, the process begins.